jakory/rr_msgs/README.md

 ## InteractionState

-The InteractionState message definition includes a standard ROS message header, and other information about the current interaction state, such as whether or not it is the participant's turn to speak.
+The InteractionState message definition includes a standard ROS message header, and other information about the current interaction state, including:

+- whether or not it is the participant's turn to speak (bool)
+- the current interaction state, i.e., a string describing what's happening, e.g, "START INTERACTION", "START SELF DISCLOSURE TASK", "END STORY"

 ## UserInput